rahulk3010/OEDF-Samples/sports/README.md

 **Notes**
 - Follow this OEDF documentation for more details - https://docs.progress.com/bundle/openedge-devops-framework/page/Prerequisites.html
 - The script used in this sample was tested with `OpenEdge 12.7` version but the same should be applicable for any `OpenEdge 12.2+` version
 - For 11.7.x, OEDF is not certified.
 One should be able achieve a similar behavior by using ANT tasks provided by PCT and in DLC.
-Though, this might require extensive scripting and ANT tasks can become a little verbose.
+Though, this might require extensive scripting and ANT tasks can become a little verbose

 ### Steps
-1. Navigate to the `sports` folder
+1. Navigate to the `sports` folder.
+Know about the plugins and tasks used by following the `build.gradle` file
 1. From a terminal, run the below command
     ```
     ./gradlew build -DDLC=<DLC-PATH>